thyagosilveira801-tech/oop-basics-exercises/README.md

   * **Type Casting:** Safeguarding numeric manipulation by explicitly converting inputs into Integer (`int`) and Floating-Point (`float`) variables.
   * **String Formatting:** Implementing f-strings with numeric padding flags (`:.2f`) to standardize decimal point notation for grades.
   * **Entry Encapsulation:** Isolating structural code blocks within a dedicated `main()` routine triggered by a standard Python entry guard (`__name__ == "__main__"`).

+### 2. Average Calculator (`average_calculator.py`)
+A script structured to demonstrate modular programming by isolating mathematical logic into reusable functions that accept parameters and return computed data.

+* **Core Concepts Applied:**
+  * **Modular Functions:** Defining custom operations using the `def` keyword to separate business logic from the user interface.
+  * **Parameter Passing & Returns:** Sending console-derived numeric arguments into an isolated routine and capturing the returned computational payload.